Otto Hasse (general): Life

 Hasse entered the army on 27 September 1890 as a Fahnenjunker in the Infantry Regiment "Graf Kirchbach" (1st Lower Silesian) No. 46 of the Prussian Army in Posen.
 Before World War I, he served on the General Staff and was assigned to inspect military transport.
-During the war he served on several general staffs.
-On 12 May 1918, he was awarded the Oak Leaves Order Pour le Mérite for his work as Chief of Staff in the X Reserve Corps at the Battle of Kemmel.
-From 1918 until the end of the year, he was Chief of Staff of the 1st Army.
+During the war, he served on several general staffs.
+On 12 May 1918, he was awarded the Oak Leaves Order of the Pour le Mérite for his work as chief of staff in the X Reserve Corps at the Battle of Kemmel.
+From 1918 until the end of the year, he was chief of staff of the 1st Army.

 He was accepted into the Reichswehr and transferred to the Reichswehr Ministry.
 In 1922, he was appointed Chief of the Troops Office (TA) and promoted to Major General on 1 February 1923.
 In 1923, as chief of TA, he was in Moscow for the secret agreements on the Treaty of Rapallo with the Soviet Union regarding cooperation between the Reichswehr and the Red Army.
 In 1926, he became lieutenant general in command of the 3rd Division and at the same time commander in Military District III.
 Promoted to General of the Infantry, Hasse was appointed Commander-in-Chief of Group Command I in Berlin on 1 April 1929.
 In 1932, he retired from active service.